wicked-rainman/ESP32Dispatcher/README.md

 struggle to resolve where the issues are.
 I've read much of the documentation but there still seems to be some magic art involved in building something that is reliable.
 I guess much of the time RTOS is overkill for what I'm actually trying to achieve.
 On the most part, my objectives are to read sensors, update some sort of display and maybe read serial data from somewhere.
-The problem with this is, sometimes (Like reading the serial stream from a GPS), some of these tasks are blocking and that induces a delay with every other action I want to perform and for me that is unacceptable.
+The problem with this is, sometimes (Like reading the serial stream from a GPS), some of these tasks are blocking and that induces a delay with every other action I want to perform.
+For me,  that is often unacceptable.

 This simple task dispatcher (Yes, I know similar things have been written before) suits my requirements in a simplistic way.